Glendale, Arizona Water Quality at a Glance

 These initiatives help ensure sustainable water management while supporting continued growth in the West Valley.

-What should I know about upcoming rate changes?
+What should I know about water quality improvements?

 Future Planning: